Introduction

 Sensory Processing Disorder is when the brain muddles sensory signals that causes the affected person to react differently.
 This leads to a variety of behavioral and emotional challenges.

 For some, the world can feel overwhelming due to sensory overload, while others may seek out intense sensory experiences to stimulate their under-responsive systems.
-A sensory processing disorder test can help pinpoint these specific issues.
+A sensory processing disorder testing can help pinpoint these specific issues.

 Success Stories